nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 ## What PIs need to fill in order to request a Project?

-Once logged in to NERC’s ColdFront, PIs can choose Projects sub-menu located under the Project menu.
+Once logged in to NERC's ColdFront, PIs can choose Projects sub-menu located under the Project menu.

 ![Projects sub-menu](images/coldfront-projects-sub-menu.png)